Management IgnitionIgnite the potential in your team

 21%

-more productive are teams with high autonomy — the direct result of a manager who delegates and develops well
+is the productivity gain in teams with higher levels of autonomy.
+The direct result of a manager who delegates and develops well

 Harvard Business Review